finale-lua/lua-scripts/docs/rgp-lua.md

 Please note that _JW Lua_ can handle many of the items in the `plugindef()` function automatically, by using _JW Lua’s_ “Plug-in Def” dialog box.
 With _RGP Lua_ you will need to use a text editor or IDE.

+_RGP Lua_ can be further integrated by configuring a [stand-alone](/docs/rgp-lua/standalone-configuration) instance.
+Stand-alone configuration includes the option to hide _RGP Lua’s_ configuration dialog box so that your scripts appear in Finale’s Plug-ins menu as independent, self-contained plugins.
+(See the [link](/docs/rgp-lua/standalone-configuration) for more information.)
+The main target of stand-alone configuration is large-scale FinaleLua projects such as [Perfect Layout](https://elbsound.studio/) and [JetStream Finale Controller](https://jetstreamfinale.com/) that have their own installers that otherwise might interfere with a user’s separate script configuration.

 ### The 'plugindef()' function

 The `plugindef()` function is an optional function that **only** should do a _maximum_ of 2 things: